Flag of Romania: Naval jack and rank flags

 Between 1995 and 1998, the Romanian naval jack was similar to the rank flags of Navy officers.
 Afterward, it was replaced with a 1:1 national flag with two crossed white anchors in the center of the blue stripe, similarly to the naval jack used between 1966 and 1989.
+The present day naval jack features an anchor on a light-blue background with the national flag in the canton.

 The standard of the Chief of the General Staff is a square Romanian tricolor with four white stars, one beneath the other, in the center of the blue stripe.
 It can be used both as car standard or as rank flag on Navy vessels.

 The ships' pennant is a horizontal piece of canvas in the shape of an isosceles triangle, with a 1:10 ratio, on which is printed the Romanian national tricolor.

 The Album des pavillons nationaux et des marques distinctives (2000) also depicts the rank flags of navy officers.
 These flags indicate that a commanding or leadership officer is on board.
 But one exception, they are rectangular light blue 2:3 canvases, on which are found a blue anchor, the Romanian flag in the canton and a number of five-pointed yellow stars, according to rank: four for the Chief of the Naval Forces Staff, three for the Deputy Chief of the Naval Staff, two for fleet or flotilla Commander and one for a major Naval unit Commander.
 The flag of a regular Navy unit Commander is, by exception, triangular and it lacks stars.